Ear corrective surgery, or otoplasty is a surgical procedure done to set prominent ears back closer to the head or to reduce the size of large ears.

-Ear surgery, or otoplasty is usually done to set prominent ears back closer to the head or to reduce the size of large ears.
-For the most part, the operation is done on children between the ages of four and 14.
-Ears are almost fully grown by age four and the earlier the surgery, the less teasing and ridicule the child will have to endure.
+Otoplasty is most commonly performed on children between the ages of four and fourteen.
+Ears are almost fully developed by age four.
 Ear surgery on adults is also possible and there are generally no additional risks associated with ear surgery on an older patient.

 Most surgeons recommend that parents stay alert to their child’s feelings about protruding ears; don’t insist on the surgery until your child wants the change.
 Children who feel uncomfortable about their ears and want the surgery are generally more cooperative during the process and happier with the outcome.